rioki/ezrc/README.txt

 2.1 Options

+    --help -h     Display a brief help and usage message.

+    --version -v  Display the program version and exit.

     --output -o   Specify the output file to write.
 If only one input file is given the base name is appended with .cpp.
 If multiple input files are specified qglrc will quit with an error.

 3. Example Usage

 3.1 A Single File